triakshal/tlblog/source/content/MITx E&M/Charges.md

 The SI units for charge Q is the Coulomb.
-Charge is qsuantised, meaning the charge of anything is an integer multiple of $e/3$.
+Charge is quantised, meaning the charge of anything is an integer multiple of $e/3$.
 The charges of the proton and electron are exactly opposite: $$\pm 1.602*10^{19} C$$ Charge is conserved, meaning that new charge can't be created.
 Like charges repel, while opposite charges attract.